quanser/ACC-Competition-2025/Software_Guides/FAQ.md

 - Turn on 'show comms per second' and 'show frames per second' in the settings:
 ![Turning on CPS and FPS](https://github.com/quanser/ACC-Competition-2025/blob/main/Software_Guides/Pictures/TurnOnCPSnFPS.png)

-## What are my camera intrinsics?
+## What are my camera intrinsics and extrinsics?

-The following camera intrinsics can be used in your algorithms if necessary:
+The following camera intrinsics and extrinsics can be used in your algorithms if necessary:

 ```python
 # CSI camera intrinsic matrix at resolution [820, 410] is: